-ZHIQIAO (KATE) JIANG, copyright regulator and staff editor, is a sophomore from Hangzhou, China studying chemistry and materials science engineering in the VIPER program.
+ZHIQIAO (KATE) JIANG, lead copyright regulator and staff editor, is a sophomore from Hangzhou, China studying chemistry and materials science engineering in the VIPER program.
 Passionate about science, she also appreciates the art of integrative humanities.
 She loves conversations in philosophy, and she started learning Spanish in sixth grade because of Lionel Messi and FC Barcelona.
 In her free time, she enjoys running, playing the piano, and watching soccer games (¡Força Barça!).

 HETA PATEL, marketing chair and staff editor, is a junior in the College of Arts and Sciences studying Health and Societies, Chemistry, and Hispanic Studies.
 Besides playing the viola and the piano, writing poetry, and composing music, she thoroughly enjoys doodling in her bullet journal.
 Her ardent love for language and its nuances stems from her introduction to Spanish and Latin in middle school.
 When she’s not immersing herself into the literary world, she can be found working as an EMT on campus and volunteering on projects that assist victims of human trafficking and domestic violence.